 - Supporting the creation of a continuum of care in each community, and throughout the state, to ensure that all youth are served from prevention to intervention through aftercare as close to their homes and communities as possible.

 - Establishing a system that is easily accessible to all consumers, both as grantees and the children, youth and families they serve; facilitating state and local, and public and private partnerships that are supportive of at risk and disadvantaged youth and families.

 The Juvenile Justice Advisory Group meets quarterly, rotating its meeting location between the Division of Criminal Justice Services office in Albany and the Executive Chamber in New York City.
-Meetings occur from 1:30 p.m. to 3:30 p.m. and are open to the public.
-Notice for each meeting is published in the New York State Register.
+The strategic plan for the group is nearly final and will be published once approved.
+Meetings are open to the public.

 Disproportionate Minority Contact Advisory Council

 The DMC Committee will inform the JJAG and its individual member agencies and organizations to help identify and eliminate policies and practices that contribute to the disparate treatment of racial and ethnic minority youth in New York State and thereby eliminate the disproportionate representation of minority youth throughout the juvenile justice system.